• Skip to main content

 Instructions

-• Prepare base ingredients: In a food processor pulse the biscuits to fine crumbs (unless using ready-made graham crumbs).
-You can also do this by placing the biscuits in a plastic bag and crushing using a rolling pin.
-Place the crumbs in a mixing bowl, combine with the melted butter and stir thoroughly ensuring the crumbs are completely coated.
+• Prepare crust mixture: In a food processor pulse the graham crackers to a fine crumb.
+You can also do this by placing the crackers in a plastic bag and crushing using a rolling pin.
+Place the crumbs in a mixing bowl, combine with the melted butter, cocoa powder and sugar, and stir thoroughly until the mixture has the consistency of wet sand.

-• Make biscuit base: Line the base of a 20 cm (8 inch) spring form pan with parchment paper.
-Press the biscuit mixture firmly into the bottom of the pan.
-Use the bottom of a glass to gently press and create an even surface.
+• Make cheesecake crust: Pour the crust mixture into a 9-inch/23cm spring form pan and spread it evenly over the bottom pressing firmly into the pan (you can use the bottom of a glass or measuring cup to do this).
 Place the pan in the freezer for 30 minutes.
 After 25 minutes start making the filling.

-• Prepare cream: Beat the double cream until soft peaks appear and set aside.
+• Whip cream: Beat the heavy cream until soft peaks form and set aside.
+The cream should be firm but still light so make sure you don't overbeat it.

 Notes

-• Use either regular/decaffeinated coffee or instant espresso powder.
+• *Use either regular/decaffeinated instant coffee powder or espresso powder (about 2 and ¼ tablespoons).

-• Storing: Keep refrigerated, covered, for up to 3 days.
+• Keep refrigerated, covered, for up to 4 days.

 Nutrition